eraft-io/eraft/README.md

 ## ERaftKV

+> :warning: ERaftKV is still being developed, you can find a golang version for ebooks - [Distributed Data Services](https://3.cn/1W-jAWMR) at branch [eraftbook](https://github.com/eraft-io/eraft/tree/eraftbook)

 ERaftKV is a persistent distributed KV storage system, uses the Raft protocol to ensure data consistency, At the same time, it supports sharding for large-scale data storage.

 ## ERaftKV Features